-The engine in which combustion of fuel takes place inside the engine cylinder.
-It is more compact to occupy less space, more efficiency, and portable.
+The engine in which the combustion of fuel takes place inside the engine cylinder.
+It is more compact to occupy less space, more efficient, and portable.

 Two principal types of reciprocating internal combustion engines are in general use: the Otto Cycle engine & the Diesel engine.
 The inventor of Otto cycle engine was the German technician Nikolaus August Otto and the Diesel engine was French-born German engineer Rudolf Christian Karl Diesel.